adamakhtar/slack_dj/README.md

 Team members are free to add as many songs as they like with a couple of handy slack commands:

-add a yotube video via its url
+add a youtube video via its url
 `/dj play https://www.youtube.com/watch?v=dQw4w9WgXcQ`

 add a video by its name